You are here

 - Recommendations will be submitted to the President of SUNY Potsdam for final decision.

-- Applicants will be notified of the award by early March 2016.
+- Applicants will be notified of the award by the end of March.

 Applicants will be evaluated on the basis of the following criteria: